stereolabs/zed-opencv-calibration/README.md

 Good calibration results typically yield a reprojection error below 0.5 pixels for each calibration step.

-In case one of the reprojection errors is too high, the result of the calibration is not accurate enough, and you should redo the calibration process verifying that the checkerboard is flat and well-lit, the lenses of the cameras are clean, and that the light of the environment is stable and not generating reflections or glares on the checkerboard.
+If any reprojection error is too high, the calibration is not accurate enough and should be redone.
+Before recalibrating, verify the following:

+- The checkerboard is perfectly flat and securely mounted.
+- The checkerboard is well-lit with even, stable lighting.
+- Camera lenses are clean and free of smudges or dust.
+- No reflections or glare appear on the checkerboard surface.

 After a good calibration is complete, two files are generated:

-- `zed_calibration_<serial_number>.yml`: Contains intrinsic and extrinsic parameters for the stereo camera setup ins OpenCV format.
+- `zed_calibration_<serial_number>.yml`: Contains intrinsic and extrinsic parameters for the stereo camera setup in OpenCV format.
 - `SN<serial_number>.conf`: Contains the calibration parameters in ZED SDK format.

 You can use these files in your ZED SDK applications: